Who We Are

 Doug graduated from the University of Maryland (College Park, MD) with a degree in Secondary Social Studies Education and from Southeastern Baptist Theological Seminary with a Masters in Divinity with Languages.

 After graduation he spent 19 years in ministry, planting three churches in that time- three in Delaware and one in Virginia.
-While in Virginia, he volunteered with a medical missions organization called International Christian Resources and had an opportunity to travel across the globe with medical students doing medical clinics and shared the love of Christ with those whom he served.
-One of these trips led to invitation to become adjunct faculty in the Department of Community and Global Health at Campbell University's Jerry M. Wallace School of Osteopathic Medicine in Lillington, NC starting in 2016.
+While in Virginia, he volunteered with a medical missions organization called International Christian Resources and had an opportunity to travel across the globe (he's done mission work in Kenya, Ghana, Ukraine, Peru, Ecuador, Haiti, Jamaica, Dominican Republic, Guatemala, El Salvador, Nicaragua) with medical students doing medical clinics and share the love of Christ with those whom they served.
+One of these trips led to an invitation to become adjunct faculty in the Department of Community and Global Health at Campbell University's Jerry M. Wallace School of Osteopathic Medicine in Lillington, NC starting in 2016.

 He is married to a beautiful and godly woman and has three great children, a wonderful daughter-in-law and a fantastic son-in-law.